 Salvage yards are a great place to find old home items that can be repurposed into garden fixtures.
 This vintage farmhouse sink, for example, may be past its prime in a kitchen, but it makes a charming container for prepping and maintaining your potted plants.

 Wagon to Mobile Planter

 Add a little DIY flair to an old wagon by building a big wooden planter on top of the wheels.
 Then you can tote your colorful arrangement anywhere in your yard.

 This vintage chamber pot is pretty enough for houseplants!

 Coffee Mug Planter

 When it comes time to declutter your mug collection, don’t just toss the ones you no longer need for coffee and tea.
 Mugs are the perfect size for planting an indoor herb garden.

 Old Tire Hanging Planter

 Recycle old tires yourself by turning them into clever hanging planters.
 Drill a hole for drainage, paint it a bright color and fill it with your favorite flowers.
-See even more amazing things you can do with an old tire.

 Breathe new life into those old woven baskets that’ve been sitting in storage for years.
 Create an arrangement of succulents for indoors or out.
 Did you know you can also transform an old log into a succulent planter?
 Here’s how.